-Results from the initial trial indicated encouraging signs of improvement for parent-reported measurements of sleep, pain, movement disorder, and parental fatigue.
+Results from the initial trial indicated the therapy was safe, with encouraging signs of improvement for parent-reported measurements of behavioural symptoms, sleep, pain, movement disorder, and/or parental stress.
 More background on why anti-inflammatory therapies may improve symptoms of Sanfilippo can be found on our website.